armygogames/Custom-string-Encoder.py/README.md

 SUPER IMPORTANT! you must add , in the end of "a":"b" ("a":"b","c":"d","e":"f",on and on)

-THIS IS ALSO SUPER IMPORTANT! you CAN'T add the symbol "!" to the encoder since it's used in the code to add salts. if added, will break the code.
+THIS IS ALSO SUPER IMPORTANT! you CAN'T add the symbol "!" to the Encoder Configuartion since it's used in the code to add salts. if added, will break the code.

 now, rename the file back to Custom String Encoder.py then open it.